MCERQUA/echo2/tools/Image-Generation/freepik_documentation.md

 2. Check that the MCP server is running (shown as "running" in the MCP interface)
 3. Ensure parameters match the expected format and types
 4. For errors related to content policy, try modifying the prompt or enabling NSFW filtering
-5. If the function names (`generate_image`, `check_status`) don't work, try alternate variations:
-   - `freepik.generate_image`
-   - `freepik_generate_image`
-   - `freepik_image_generate`
-6. The MCP interface might need a refresh or restart to properly register functions
-7. Verify in the MCP server logs that the functions are being properly registered
+5. Try both `generate_image` and `generate_Image` (with capital I) as function names
+6. Ensure you're checking the response structure correctly - responses are wrapped in a `data` object
+7. Note that the MCP server implementation might differ between Claude and Visual Studio Code environments
+8. If using in Claude, ensure the function is properly registered with the correct MCP protocol

 ## Integration Status
-As of March 15, 2025: Function names documented may not match actual implementation.
-Testing required to determine correct function names.
+As of March 15, 2025: Function names may vary between environments.
+Testing is required to determine the correct function names in each context.

 ## Last Updated
 March 15, 2025